 -

 Dahlia tubers are available from specialized bulb suppliers.
-Gerven Bulbs offers a range of dahlia tubers in various colors and flower shapes.
-The tubers are offered online and are suitable for use in ornamental gardens or as cut flowers.
+Gerven Bulbs offers a wide assortment of dahlia tubers in different colors and flower shapes.
+The tubers are available online and suitable for ornamental gardens as well as for cut-flower use.